Urine melanin is a test to determine the abnormal presence of melanin in the urine.

 There are no risks associated with this test.

-This test is rarely done to diagnose melanoma because there are better tests available.
+This test is rarely done anymore to diagnose melanoma because there are better tests available.

 Thormahlen's test; Melanin - urine

 McPherson RA, Ben-Ezra J, Zhao S. Basic examination of urine.
 In: McPherson RA, Pincus MR, eds.
 Henry's Clinical Diagnosis and Management by Laboratory Methods.
 22nd ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 27.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 27.